 - Protection of the natural environment - Minister responsible for the Environmental Management Act

 - Wildlife - minister responsible for the Environmental Management Act

-- Prohibition of soil deposit or removal - minister responsible for the Ministry of Energy and Mines Act
+- Prohibition of soil deposit or removal - minister responsible for the Environmental Management Act

 How to Proceed

 Before adopting a bylaw, each municipal council or regional district board must determine if the matter under consideration falls within a concurrent sphere of authority, whether they require some form of provincial involvement and if so, what form.

 The council or board will want to determine if there is a relevant regulation in place.
 By regulation, the responsible minister may define the scope of the provincial interest regarding a particular sphere of concurrent authority.
 If a bylaw is in accordance with the relevant minister’s regulation, the bylaw may be adopted without having to obtain specific ministerial approval.

 The Responsible Minister Regulation under the Community Charter designates the minister responsible for each of the four spheres of concurrent authority.
 As the names of the ministries responsible for various Acts may change, always check to confirm current responsibilities

 Statutes & Regulations Relating to the Community Charter’s Concurrent Authorities